 Women can't be ministerial servants (assistants to the Elders)

 Divulge secret information to enemies and those not entitled to know.
 See Theocratic Warfare

 Greet or talk with disfellowshipped persons (with some exceptions.
 See Elder's Manual, Shepherd the Flock of God)

 Associate with friends and family members who leave the Watchtower, except for immediate family living in the same house.
 See the Watchtower's secret rule book, Shepherd the Flock of God and video from the 2013 convention of Jehovah's Witnesses, - Shun Your Family

 Keep secrets from the organization.
 Jehovah's Witnesses report friends and family members breaking the rules ('You should speak to the wrongdoer, urging him to seek the help of the elders.
 (James 5:13-18) If he does not do this within a reasonable period of time, concern for the cleanness of the congregation should move you to report the matter to the elders.'
 WT, Oct 15, 1989, Article: 'Guard Against Harmful Gossip!' par 21)

 More Rules and Things Jehovah's Witnesses Can't Do.
 Part 2.

 Women cannot assume the role of a male and instruct the congregation.
 See Women Keep Silent

 A woman should not pray in the presence of a baptized male JW.
-WT July 15, 2002, Questions from Readers
+Watchtower July 15, 2002, Questions from Readers

 JW's can't do things that might 'stumble' other JW's or non believers. i.e. even though they have right to do something doesn't mean that they should.
 They are mindful that their conduct could be misinterpreted by others.
 WT, Feb 15, 2009, Article: 'Should You Insist on Your Personal Preferences?' par 2)